How to Redirect 404 Error Page to Homepage or Custom Page in WordPress?

 Then go to the Redirect 404 section, enable the toggle, and click on the gear icon (⚙).

-Once done, click on the Save button.
+Once done, click the Save button.

 About the Author